By John Love

 Businesses and Corporations

 - Attorneys and CPAs have historically recommended the use of pass-through entities such as LLC’s, partnerships, and S-corporations to enable businesses and their owners to avoid paying federal income tax at the entity level.
 Such pass-through taxation enables the taxable income that would be assessed to the business to flow down to the owners’ respective individual returns.
 In what I believe to be the most significant tax cut applicable to small business owners, the Act provides that most types of partnerships, S-corporations, and LLC’s can deduct 20% of most types of income; as such, only 80% of the income from the pass-through will be taxable to the owner.
-However, there are certain limitations to the deduction, such as (i) income caps on the amount of the deduction and (ii) the ineligibility of certain professions such as law, accounting, medicine, consulting, finance, and others to claim the deduction.
+However, there are certain limitations to the deduction, such as (i) income caps on the amount of the deduction and (ii) a phase-out of the deduction based on the individual taxpayer’s income level for certain “service businesses” such as law, healthcare, accounting, consulting, and financial services.

 - In another significant tax cut, the Act slashes the federal corporate tax rate from 35% to 21%.